-I am all smiles, one end to the other while writing this post.
-Finally, I have cracked the puzzle of a Keto Chapati or Pita Bread, and my joy knows no bounds.
+I am all smiles, one end to the other, while writing this post.
+Finally, I have cracked the puzzle of a Keto version of Chapati or Pita Bread, and my joy knows no bounds.

 Keto Chapati Recipe/Pita Bread

 - Non-stick pan

 - Rolling Board & Pin

 - 50 gms Desiccated Coconut